 Overall, the study indicates that the old syllabus placed significant emphasis on the subject of religion, effectively contributing to the transmission of faith in everyday life.
 Additionally, the study.

 Teachers create a supportive and open environment for discussing religious topics.
 As we continue to analyse the data presented in Table 3, it is clear that 6% of respondents agreed, while 94% of the respondents strongly agreed, with a mean score of 4.46, regarding the teachers’ ability to create a supportive and open environment for discussing religious topics.
-This suggests that students in these secondary schools managed by the Catholic Diocese of Morogoro, highly appreciate the efforts of the catechesis teachers, who nurture the students' thirst for knowledge about their faith through cooperation.
+This suggests that students in these secondary schools managed by the Catholic Diocese of Morogoro highly appreciate the efforts of the catechesis teachers, who nurture the students' thirst for knowledge about their faith through cooperation.
 Additionally, this study is supported by a personal communication from May 5, 2025, with a Form Four student from X Secondary School, who positively remarked, “The teachers of the religion subject are so lovely.
 During the learning sessions, they make us feel loved and guide us gently, which encourages many of us to love the subject and actively engage with the teacher.”
 Overall, these findings indicate that the participants understood the study well and acknowledged that the catechesis teachers are highly supportive, allowing students to openly discuss religious topics during class.

 Religion class encourages students to think critically about religious beliefs and practices.
 According to the data shown in Table 3, 2% of participants indicated they were unsure of their responses and therefore remained undecided.
 In contrast, 38% agreed and 60% strongly agreed, resulting in a mean score of 4.58, indicating that the religion class promotes critical thinking about religious beliefs and practices.
-This perspective aligns with the topics outlined in the 2011 syllabus from the TEC, which emphasizes that students should recognize and apply the foundations of revelation in their daily lives, value the Sacraments of the Church, engage in various prayers of the Catholic Church, appreciate and reflect on redemption history, and embrace the concept of sainthood.
+This perspective aligns with the topics outlined in the 2011 syllabus from the TEC, which emphasises that students should recognize and apply the foundations of revelation in their daily lives, value the Sacraments of the Church, engage in various prayers of the Catholic Church, appreciate and reflect on redemption history, and embrace the concept of sainthood.
 Furthermore, one student from Secondary School X (SSS, X) expressed this sentiment during a personal communication, stating:

 During religion class, the subject encourages us to think critically and prompts us to ask questions about religious matters and our practices.
 The importance of prayer and virtuous living in our everyday lives helps us become better people and good citizens."
 (SSS, X)

 Studying religious subjects has positively impacted values and ethical decision-making.
-The data presented in Table 3 indicates that 6% of participants agreed and 94% strongly agreed, resulting in a mean score of 4.94, that studying religious subjects has a positive effect on one's values and ethical decision-making.
+The data presented in Table 3 indicate that 6% of participants agreed and 94% strongly agreed, resulting in a mean score of 4.94, that studying religious subjects has a positive effect on one's values and ethical decision-making.
 This suggests a strong consensus on the role of religious education in secondary schools, highlighting its ability to enhance students' values and support ethical decision-making in their lives and society.

 Additionally, the study revealed that participants recognise the contributions of religious practices to their decision-making processes, which is influenced by their ethical training in religious subjects.
 This perspective was echoed by a participant from Secondary School X, who stated: